CITV: Channel history (2006–2022)

-The CITV channel's launch was pushed back to 11 March in February 2006.
-As a result of a "comprehensive" rebranding and problems with "clearing the digital rights to children's programming", it was again pushed back by another four weeks.
+The CITV channel's launch was delayed to 11 March in February 2006.
+As a result of a "comprehensive" rebranding and problems with "clearing the digital rights to children's programming", it was again postponed by another four weeks.

-Promotions for the channel began on 20 February, including an online countdown clock, running to the channel's launch date.
-As had become standard for Freeview channel launches, the channel was allocated an EPG number well before transmission started.
-Initially, a static 'coming soon' graphic was shown, followed by a preview video loop running from late February 2006 until the launch.
+Promotions for the channel began on 20 February, including an online countdown clock running to the channel's launch date.
+As it had become standard for Freeview channel launches, the channel was allocated an EPG number well before transmission started.
+Initially, a static "coming soon" graphic was shown, followed by a preview video loop running from late February 2006 until the launch.